How to Encrypt Disk in a Linux Enivronment

 EncFS is a straightforward and user-friendly software for Linux disk encryption.
 It is a userspace stackable cryptographic filesystem similar to eCryptfs, which aims to secure data with absolutely no fuss and hassle.
 It uses a FUSE mechanism to mount an encrypted directory on another directory mentioned by the user, and It does not require a loopback system like some comparable systems.

-3. Loop-AES
+3. loop-AES

 loop-AES is a speedy, secure solution to Linux disk encryption; it is a descendant of the crypto loop but is considered less user-friendly than the other possible option because it needs non-standard kernel support.